 Just about everybody that you connect with and try to sell to on social media also has something to sell.
-Even if the person is not in a sales role, let’s say a CFO for example, they are still and executive at a company and one of their top interests is for the their company to sell its products or services.
+Even if the person is not in a sales role, let’s say a CFO for example, they are still an executive at a company and one of their top interests is for their company to sell its products or services.

 We do not really enjoy being sold to.

 A key thing to keep in mind with social selling is that it really does not feel great when someone tries to sell to you.
-One reason for this that when someone tries to sell to you, they are making that particular moment more about them than about you.
+One reason for this is that when someone tries to sell to you, they are making that particular moment more about them than about you.